readevalprint/readevalprint.github.com/_posts/2014-07-01-fun-with-python-ast.md

     Oi Mundo!

 Yay!
 It worked!
-But the inital thrill is wearing off.
+But the initial thrill is wearing off.
 I need something more.
 Something stronger.